 The design file(.stl) is then sliced Into small layers of equal thickness and Uploaded to an additive manufacturing machine.

-Above figure shows the sintering of the material layer by layer to form a final component.
+The above figure shows the sintering of the material layer by layer to form a final component.

 The manufacturing process begins once the thin layer of metal powder is spread across the platform.